digitalforger73/ESP32-modules-kicad/Readme.md

 Need an ESP32 board with integrated sensors?

-The **Ippeul ESP32 Sensor Board** extends the Community Edition with a complete environmental sensing platform, making it suitable for IoT development, plant monitoring, and custom hardware projects.
+The **ESP32 Sensor Board** extends the Community Edition with a complete environmental sensing platform, making it suitable for IoT development, plant monitoring, and custom hardware projects.

 ### Professional Edition Includes